timholds/font-familiarity/PROJECT_NOTES.md

 - CPU: adjust the coordinates of the boxes to the original image size `boxes = craft_utils.adjustResultCoordinates(boxes, ratio_w, ratio_h)`

+Related; i wonder if i could skip the image magnification and resizing they do
+- remove it and see what the patches look like on your training data and figure out why this is even there in the first place. i put that on chesterton and his fence frfr

 # Note to user: